-Windows 98 SE in DOSBox-X for macOS and Windows 10/11
+Windows 98 SE in DOSBox-X for Windows 10/11 and macOS

 You may download the macOS installer here.
 The installer and app are notarized.
 The installer will copy the app to your desktop, but you may move it anywhere, including your Applications folder.
 On a multi-user system, each user will have a separate copy of the hard disk image, while will be installed in the user's Library.
+Updated 25 October 2025 with a more recent version of DOSBox-X and with McAfee finally removed entirely, I hope.

 Under DOSBox-X, it is normally difficult or impossible to share files between a DOSBox-X-based Windows 9x setup and the host computer.
 The system described on this page, however, makes it easy to send files to the Windows 98 SE desktop from the host computer when the system starts up, and to send files back to the host computer from the Windows 98 SE system when the system shuts down.